techiescamp/pipeline-as-code-demo/README.md

 # pipeline-as-code-demo
-demo for pipeline as code
+demo for pipeline as code testing